Catasauqua High School: Athletics

-The Catasauqua High School Sports Hall of Fame, a body which honors past Catasauqua High School athletes who have distinguished themselves in the local community and beyond, was created in 2004 and inducted its first members that year.
-A shrine in the high school's gymnasium houses a plaque/picture in recognition of each athlete inducted.
-The list includes such noteworthy athletes as Larry Miller, Pat Kelly, and Jon Linton.
+The Catasauqua High School Sports Hall of Fame, a body that honors past Catasauqua High School athletes who have distinguished themselves in the local community and beyond, was created in 2004 and inducted its first members that year.
+A shrine in the high school's gymnasium houses a plaque and picture in recognition of each athlete inducted.
+The list includes notable Catasauqua High School athletes, including Larry Miller, Pat Kelly, and Jon Linton.
 Beginning in 2005, the body also now awards an annual scholarship to college-bound recipients for athletic accomplishments achieved.